Debian-based distribution

 git format-patch <commit-reference>

-• Have the changes from the .patch file applied to your current working directory (unstaged)
+file applied to your current working directory (unstaged)git apply some.patch

 git am some.patch